Markus Merk

 Markus Merk (born 15 March 1962) is a former top-level German football referee.
 He is a six-time winner of the German Referee of the Year Award and the record holder in games refereed in the Bundesliga.
 In 2005, Merk was awarded the German Bundesverdienstkreuz (Federal Cross of Merit) in recognition of his service to football and his charity work in India.
 He ended his career by refereeing the match between Bayern Munich and Hertha BSC Berlin on the last day of the 2007–08 Bundesliga season on 17 May 2008.

 He was ranked the best referee by the International Federation of Football History & Statistics in 2004, 2005 and 2008.

-He is currently a pundit for Sky Deutschland and was the main referee commentator of the Turkish football channel Lig TV (which has the rights of the Turkish Super League) in 2010–2011 season.
+He is currently a pundit for Sky Deutschland and was the main referee commentator of the Turkish football channel Lig TV (which had the rights of the Turkish Super League) in the 2010–2011 season.

 Bundesliga career

 In 1988, Merk was appointed the youngest Bundesliga referee ever, aged 25, representing his home club 1.
 FC Kaiserslautern.
 He became a FIFA referee four years later, and officiated at the 1992 Summer Olympics in Barcelona.
 In the following years, Merk established himself as a headstrong, reliable referee.
 He was elected an unprecedented six times as German Referee of the Year.